Paddington 2: Accolades

+In popular culture

+In the 2022 film The Unbearable Weight of Massive Talent, the characters Javi (Pedro Pascal) and Nick Cage (Nicolas Cage playing a fictionalized version of himself) discuss their favourite movies of all time, and Javi says Paddington 2 is his third favorite (The Cabinet of Dr. Caligari being second).
+When asked why Paddington 2 was used for that scene, director Tom Gormican said "It's a perfect movie... we were big fans" and Cage described it as "quite wonderful".

 Future

 Television series

-On 9 October 2017, StudioCanal announced that they were producing The Adventures of Paddington, an animated series based on the film, with Whishaw reprising his role as Paddington.
-The series premiered worldwide on Nickelodeon in 2020.
+On 9 October 2017, it was announced that StudioCanal were producing an animated television series titled The Adventures of Paddington.
+The series premiered worldwide on Nickelodeon in 2020, with Whishaw reprising his role as the voice of Paddington.

 Sequel

 In June 2016, StudioCanal CEO Didier Lupfer stated that the studio was committed to making a third Paddington film.
 In November 2017, David Heyman told Digital Spy that though the script for a third film had not been developed, discussions about locations, ideas and scenes had already begun.
 In November 2018, Heyman noted that a third film was likely to happen, but that Paul King would not be back to direct due to him working on Wonka, though he would still be involved in a prominent creative capacity.
 In February 2021, Paddington 3 officially began development.

-In July 2021, StudioCanal announced that Paddington 3 will begin shooting in the first quarter of 2022.
-The story for the third film was written by Paul King, Simon Farnaby, and Mark Burton, and the screenplay by Burton, Jon Foster and James Lamont.
+In July 2021, StudioCanal announced that Paddington 3 would begin shooting in the first quarter of 2022.
+The story for the third film was written by Paul King, Simon Farnaby and Mark Burton, and the screenplay by Burton, Jon Foster and James Lamont.
 In June 2022, the film's title Paddington in Peru and Dougal Wilson as director were announced, with principal photography now set to begin 2023.
+In April 2023, it was confirmed Paddington in Peru would start filming on 24 July.
+In May 2023, at the Cannes film festival, Sony Pictures confirmed they had acquired the North American distribution rights for the third film.
+In June 2023, Olivia Colman and Antonio Banderas joined the cast as newcomers, while Emily Mortimer was announced to replace Sally Hawkins as Mrs Brown.
+Filming commenced in the United Kingdom on 24 July 2023.